 Instructions

-- Taste and re-season, if desired.
+- Stir to combine, then taste and re-season, if desired.

 - Take 5 seconds to rate this recipe below.
 We greatly appreciate it!